-Second, as we saw, for any value of k, an optimum dual solution to the k-Cut LP can be derived from the ideal tree packing [36, 37].
+Second, as we saw, for any value of k, an optimum dual solution to the k-CUT LP can be derived from the ideal tree packing [28,29].
 The last issue is the connection between greedy tree packing and the dual LP.
-At the high-level it is tempting to conjecture that greedy tree packing is essentially approximating the dual LP via the standard multiplicative weight update (MWU) approach.
+At the high-level it is tempting to conjecture that greedy tree packing is essentially approximating the dual LP via the standard MWU approach.
 Proving the conjecture formally may require a fair amount of technical work and we leave it for future work.
-We believe that some insights obtained in [31] could be useful in this context; [31] recasts the LP relaxation for k-Cut into a pure covering LP, and the dual as a pure packing LP that packs forests instead of trees.
+We believe that some insights obtained in [23] could be useful in this context; [23] recasts the LP relaxation for k-CUT into a pure covering LP, and the dual as a pure packing LP that packs forests instead of trees.